ltpitt/c-arduino-photon-sensors/README.md

 ### How do I get set up? ###

-* Copy the code contained into dht22.ino into Particle Build
+* Copy the code contained into dht22.ino into Particle Build: https://build.particle.io/build/new
-* Add the required PietteTech_DHT library to your project using Particle Build
+* Add the required PietteTech_DHT library to your project searching it in "Libraries", in your Particle Build project
 * Flash it to your Particle Photon
 * Cackle into the darkness

 ### Possible problems ###

 If you get weird output from serial it is 99% of the cases bad connection or use of wrong resistor.

 I had success with 4.7k resistor but your mileage may vary.

 ### Retrieve published variables using Particle API ###